jocelinoFG017/linux-essentials/files/system_and_user_security.md

 Consider This

-The who command reads from the /var/log/utmp file which logs current users, while the last command reads from the /var/log/wtmp file, which keeps a history of all user logins.
+The **who** command reads from the /var/log/utmp file which logs current users, while the last command reads from the /var/log/wtmp file, which keeps a history of all user logins.

+...